eliashanelt/ba/progress_reports/cw8/report.typ

 start of the bachelor thesis

+working on improving LBB's self-excited FluidFM cantilever system

+== What is a Fluid-FM

 == Introduction to the Problem
 Getting the Fluid-FM to resonate at its first order resonant frequency.
 When trying to excite the